-Well I bet many of us are already feeling a little, how shall I put it, wrung out having looked after our little darlings for 3 days straight.
+Well, I bet many of us are already feeling a little, how shall I put it, wrung out having looked after our little darlings for a few weeks.
+Parenting during the summer holidays can certainly be a challenge, can’t it?

 Cue much muttering from the “well what did you expect” and “why did you have kids then if you didn’t want to look after them” brigade.